-- 1. Work closely with the City of Yakima regarding any potential annexations larger than a single landowner petitioning to join the City. - a) Annexation has slowed considerably. - b) The city is interested in filling in their border before expanding. - c) The most likely annexation areas are where sewer lines are already located and typically is vacant land. - d) The city has ended the practice of extending annexations to capture more land while maintain 60% outside utility agreements. - Areas outside of the District boundary but within our EMS boundary should be considered for annexation into the District.
-Typically, these properties will receive a response during an emergency therefore they should pay for fire protection and enjoy the benefits of being in a fire district. - 3.
-Areas of "no-man's land" adjacent to the District boundary will be considered for annexation if they have structures on them, access through a road network and assessed value equal to the protection risk.
+- 1. Work closely with the City of Yakima regarding any potential annexations larger than a single landowner petitioning to join the City. - a) Annexation has slowed considerably. - b) The City is interested in filling in their border before expanding. - c) The most likely annexation areas are where sewer lines are already located and typically is vacant land.

+d) The City has ended the practice of extending annexations to capture more land while maintain 60% outside utility agreements.